 Participants MUST be an active participant of the Slimdown Challenge.

-Speech Kidz is a speech, language and social skills summer enrichment program offered through Fort HealthCare.
-It is run by UW-Whitewater speech-language pathology graduate students, and supervised by a certified speech-language pathologist employed by Fort HealthCare.
+Speech Kids is a speech, language and social skills summer enrichment program offered through Fort HealthCare.
+It is run by certified speech-language pathologists and assisted by UW Whitewater undergraduate students.

 Each week will feature a variety of activities connected by a theme.
 The content is designed to be fun while building vocabulary concepts and providing more opportunities for your child to talk with peers.
 The classes will revolve around a consistent routine, including language strategies, art, sensory exploration, movement, and songs.
 The children will work on speech and language skills, as well as cooperative play, listening, and team work.

-This enrichment program is designed for children ages 3 to 9.
-Classes meet Monday-Thursday for 90 minutes at Fort Healthcare Therapy & Sport Center, 1504 Madison Avenue in Fort Atkinson.
+This enrichment program is designed for children ages 3 to 6.
+Classes meet Monday/Wednesday or Tuesday/Thursday for 45 minutes at Fort Healthcare Therapy & Sport Center, 1504 Madison Avenue in Fort Atkinson.

 UW Cancer Center Johnson Creek hosts this free program that teaches beauty techniques to female cancer patients to help them combat the appearance-related side effects of cancer treatment.
 Sponsored by the American Cancer Society and the Personal Care Products Council, the program features trained volunteer cosmetologists who teach women how to cope with skin changes using cosmetics and products donated by the cosmetics industry.
 Women also learn ways to disguise hair loss with wigs, scarves and other accessories.

 This 8-week family fitness program is designed for families with children ages 5-16 who are looking for ways to incorporate healthy eating and a more active lifestyle into their lives.
 Different topics are covered each week related to nutrition and healthy eating, and the lesson is followed by fun, family fitness activities.